nkmrtty/trie-search/README.md

 strings 280
 ```

 * `search_all_patterns` also returns an iterator.
 The result sorted by the length of patterns.
-In the above example, the result re-sorted by the start index.
+In the above example, the result is re-sorted by the start index.